 Domestic Work: Colombian women traditionally held responsibility for all household chores and childcare.
 While women in upper-class families rarely worked outside the home, lower income women often worked along with their husbands to support their families.
 In addition, many women became the de facto head of the household when men migrated to urban areas for work.
 Today, many more women work outside the home and still perform the majority of domestic tasks.
-Of note, single mothers head about 50% of Colombia's displaced families (see p.
-2 of Family and Kinship).
+Of note, single mothers head about 50% of Colombia's displaced families (see Family and they generally experience discrimination in hiring and promotion.

-Labor Force: In 2022, about 51% of women worked outside the home, 5% less than the US rate.
-Although some women hold high level positions in government, business, and politics, they generally experience discrimination in hiring and promotion.
 Women also receive lower wages than men with comparable education levels and work experience.
 In addition, some jobs require women to meet certain beauty or appearance standards not required for men.
 About 1/3 of female urban workers are employed as domestic workers or maids.
 Most work 10-18 hours daily, earning far below the minimum wage.
 Many other women work as street vendors.